140+ Performance Review Examples (Phrases + Comments)

 Performance reviews play a crucial role in retaining top talent.
 Here’s how:

-Every company will have its way of conducting performance reviews.
+Every company has its own way of conducting performance reviews.
 For example, Netflix’s performance management system is popular as it strengthens employees’ freedom and accountability.
 Netflix abandoned the traditional annual performance review system, opting for a more innovative approach.

 Instead of formal evaluations, they implemented a 360-degree feedback system, the Keeper Test, and the 4A Principles of Feedback.
 This shift from ratings and retrospective assessments aims to create a more open and collaborative performance management environment.

 Did you know that employees who feel undervalued can be up to 18% less productive and 15% less profitable for a company?
-However, studies show that 78% of employees are more motivated to work harder when rewarded.
+However, studies show that 78% of employees feel motivated to work harder when rewarded.

 It’s a clear case of how human nature responds positively to incentives.